shanwai1234/TEexpression/README.md

 # TEexpression
-All scripts were adopted ideas from https://github.com/SNAnderson/maizeTEexpression
+All scripts and ideas were adopted from https://github.com/SNAnderson/maizeTEexpression